Sm4rtBoyTom/Leatherworks/README.md

  **Leatherworks is a modification that makes leather a renewable resource.**

-  - **New leather-making mechanic:** Semi-complex process that allow the player to make cured leather from animal hides/pelts.
+  - **Leather-making mechanic:** Fairly simple process that allows the player to make cured leather from animal hides/pelts.
   - **Improvised Insulated Flask:** An Improvised version of insulated flask.
 Keeps drinks warm for a little longer.
   - **Insulated Flasks:** More variants of existing vanilla flasks.
   - **New Recipes:** New Bark Related recipes.
 Bark bannocks, noodles (There's also a birch bark variant of these foods).